TraduSquare/Carto-chan/README.md

 ## 1.1
 * Updated Net Framework to 4.7.2
 * Added a language selector when export txt to po

+## 1.2
+* Updated to NET Core 3
+* Rewrited compatibility with the txt files and now support Atlas scripts

 # Dictionary
 If you need to replace some strings (like [LINE] to \n), create a "Dictionary.txt" file on the program folder and put "Value original"="Value replaced" like this ([LINE]=\n) and Carto-chan will replace the strings.